exoscale/terms/dpa-previous.markdown

 "Processor", "Union" and "Member State" as used in this Data Processing Addendum have the meanings given in the GDPR.

-Unless otherwise defined in this DPA, all capitalised terms used shall have the meanings given to them in the T&C.
+Unless otherwise defined in this DPA, all capitalized terms used shall have the meanings given to them in the T&C.

 ## 2. Details of Processing